yearn/yearn-vaults-v3/TECH_SPEC.md

 - Vault: ERC4626 compliant Smart contract that receives Assets from Depositors to then distribute them among the different Strategies added to the vault, managing accounting and Assets distribution.
 - Role: the different flags an Account can have in the Vault so that the Account can do certain specific actions.
 Can be fulfilled by a smart contract or an EOA.
 - Accountant: smart contract that receives P&L reporting and returns shares and refunds to the strategy
-- Limit Modules: Add on smart contracts that can control the vaults deposit and withdraw limits dynamically.
+- Hooks: Add on smart contracts that can control vault deposit and withdraw limits dynamically and receive post-deposit or post-withdraw callbacks.

 # VaultV3 Specification
 The Vault code has been designed as an non-opinionated system to distribute funds of depositors into different opportunities (aka Strategies) and manage accounting in a robust way.
 That's all.